GooeyAI/hiring-challenges/dart_typed_json.md

 print(json["iceCreams"][0].toUpperCase());
 ```

 Run your code again.
-You'll note that we only discover this issue at *runtime* -
+You'll notice that we only discover this issue at *runtime* -

 ```
 Unhandled exception: